gorules/zen/README.md

 **Expression Evaluation**

-Expression evaluation is used when we would like to create more complex evaluation logic inside single cell, by comparing multiple fields from the incoming context inside same cell or when we would like to use Zen Expression functions.
-By not defining `field` in column schema cell of that column are running evaluation in Expression mode.
+Expression evaluation is used when we would like to create more complex evaluation logic inside single cell.
+It allows us to compare multiple fields from the incoming context inside same cell.

+It can be used by providing an empty `Selector (field)` inside column configuration.

 ***Example***